South China Morning Post: Editorial stance and staff

-Reporter Paul Mooney said that the Li Wangyang story was not an isolated incident: Wang Xiangwei has "long had a reputation as being a censor of the news...Talk to anyone on the China reporting team at the South China Morning Post and they'll tell you a story about how Wang has cut their stories, or asked them to do an uninteresting story that was favorable to [mainland] China."
+Reporter Paul Mooney said that the Li Wangyang story was not an isolated incident: Wang Xiangwei has "long had a reputation as being a censor of the news...
+Talk to anyone on the China reporting team at the South China Morning Post and they'll tell you a story about how Wang has cut their stories, or asked them to do an uninteresting story that was favorable to [mainland] China."
 Mooney, whose contract with the paper was not renewed in May 2012 reportedly because of budgetary reasons, said he had won more journalism awards than anyone else in the news team, but that for seven months prior to his departure from the newspaper, Wang had marginalised him by blocking him from writing any China stories, and then reportedly hiring several new young reporters, many from mainland China, after he had been ousted.

-Despite the reported sentiments of the owners, the SCMP does report on commemorations of the Tiananmen Square Massacre, and ran an editorial criticising the one-child policy in 2013.
+Despite the reported sentiments of the owners, the SCMP reported on commemorations of the Tiananmen Square Massacre at the time, and ran an editorial criticising the one-child policy in 2013.
 The SCMP published an interview with Jack Ma, founder of Alibaba and a member of the CCP, in which Ma defended late Chinese leader Deng Xiaoping's decision to crack down on pro-democracy student protests, saying it was "the most correct decision".
-The relevant remark was deleted not long after the article was published; the reporter responsible for the interview was suspended and later was resigned.
-Alibaba said that Ma had been quoted "improperly", and demanded a rectification, but the editor-in-chief refused.
+The relevant remark was deleted not long after the article was published; the reporter responsible for the interview was suspended and later resigned.
+Alibaba said that Ma had been quoted "improperly" and demanded a rectification, but the editor-in-chief refused.
 The New York Times stated that Alibaba is steering the newspaper into promoting the PRC's soft power, and several critical stories about China's current administration have been rewritten in an act of self-censorship by the top editors.
 However, a few academics pointed out in 2013, 2016 and 2021 that there was a negative or discriminatory discourse present in SCMPs coverage of mainland Chinese people.

-Zhao Wei incident

-Questions were raised about the relationship between the publication and Chinese authorities after the SCMP was able to secure an interview with Zhao Wei, the legal assistant of human rights defender Li Heping, who was in the custody of Chinese police.
-The SCMP was able to make contact with Zhao Wei a few days after her release from prison while she was still in the custody of Chinese security forces and at a time when neither her husband nor lawyer was able to reach her.
-The interview quoted Zhao giving what was taken to be a telephone confession, including "I have come to realise that I have taken the wrong path...
-I repent for what I did.
-I'm now a brand new person."